sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/2 - Golden Flowers/2 - Golden Flowers.md

 And when, during that fateful encounter, Toriel had refused to engage them in any sort of conversation, some way of disarming this situation...

-...Well, they thought they were doing the right thing by doing what Toriel had asked.
+...Well, they thought they were doing the right thing by doing what Toriel had asked, following the Froggit's advice.
 They thought, at some point, she would call a halt to the battle.
 That she would be convinced that Frisk could hold their own.
 That they would be allowed to pass on their way, to hurry their way through the Underground and find an exit, a way back home.

 They never wanted to kill her.

-And then...
+But...

+...that was what happened.

 ...